m-abdelwahab/build-smarter-chatbots-workshop/README.md

 const model = mistral('mistral-large-latest');
 ```

 The Vercel AI SDK will look for a `MISTRAL_API_KEY` environment variable.
+To generate an API key, you must do the following:

+➡️ `TODO:`
+1. Install the Mistral AI provider package
+2. Generate an API key from the Mistral console.
+   1. Create a Mistral account or sign in at [console.mistral.ai](https://console.mistral.ai).
+   2. Then, navigate to "Workspace" and "Billing" to add your payment information and activate payments on your account.
+   3. After that, go to the "API keys" page and make a new API key by clicking "Create new key".
+Make sure to copy the API key, save it safely, and do not share it with anyone.
-To add it, you can copy the `.env.local.example` file to a new file called `.env.local` and add your API key there.
+3. Copy the `.env.example` file to a new file called `.env` and add your API key there.
 It should look like this:

 ```bash
 MISTRAL_API_KEY=your-api-key